-Get here information and facts about national flag of Nepal.
-We are here some of the general information about Nepali flag.
+Facts About Nepal Flag: – Get here information and facts about the national flag of Nepal.
+We are here some of the general information about the Nepali flag.
 This is one of the national pride of Nepal.

-Nepal’s Flag – All About National Flag of Nepal
+Nepal Flag – 100 Facts About National Flag of Nepal (Some Facts Amaze You)

 There are certain things which bind us together, and they are our identities.
 They make our country and the countrymen rich, prosperous and unique in the world.
 They are our pride.
 We all should know about them, and respect, honor and preserve them.

 The power of flag colors and national flags is evident with their prominent views on government buildings and another place locally, and in the international summit as well as gathering places like Olympic Games and World football Cup games.

 However, there is no remarkable research that can make a demonstration of the quantitative and its influence on the economic significance of national flags and flag colors.

 If national flags and its colors influence on the economic and social well-being of those nations, what gives them that force?
 Or it only makes the simple existence to more extent that they imply national freedom and sovereignty of the country and to make its own decisions on how to use their resources, or is there something deeper fact so that countries with certain flag colors do better or worse than others?
 All these facts are needed to be in research.

 The Dannebrog of Denmark reportedly is the oldest national flag which still in use and inspired by the concept of national flags, Scandinavian countries and Finland made their flag.
 The existence of a national flag does not require color.

 Earlier national flags were made of different materials other than paper or cloth, including wood and metal, and most of only one or two colors.
 The Netherlands’ Tricolor was the first multicolor national flag.
 And this inspired another country like the US, Russian, Indian, and French flags.